petar-m/JustEvaluate/README.md

 decimal result = evaluator.Evaluate("MyFunction(2, 3)"); // result = 7
 ```
 Function names  are case insensitive and can consist of anything but special characters `+ - * / . , ( )`
-There are some functions defined and ready for use - check out *add link*
+There are some functions defined and ready for use - check out [Utility Functions](https://github.com/petar-m/JustEvaluate/wiki/Utility-Functions)

 ### Caching